 The majority of DuckDuckGo’s revenue is generated via keyword advertising.
 Advertisers, vis-à-vis an auction system, bid on the right to appear on top for certain queries.

 They are then displayed, depending on the number of ads shown, on either the top or any subsequent position in the search result.
 These listings are then marked as an ad.

 DuckDuckGo makes money every time a user clicks on one of these ads.
 The amount paid is dependent on the final bid with which the advertiser won the keyword in question.

 To keep their money in check, advertisers often only commit a limited budget for each of these keywords.

 Google, for all intents and purposes, generates the majority of its revenue via keyword advertising as well.
 Yet, the search engine giant uses various tracking technologies to better target users and serve them more relevant ads.

 DuckDuckGo believes that targeted ads are not a necessity, though.
 Essentially, the keyword itself should be enough to determine relevancy.

 Another big chunk of DuckDuckGo’s revenue comes from the affiliate commission it receives whenever a user clicks on a product and ends up buying it.

-DuckDuckGo works together with the likes of Amazon, eBay, and other partners to promote products on their behalf.
+DuckDuckGo mostly works together with eBay (and a few other partners) to promote products on their behalf.

 For certain queries, predominantly product-focused ones, a selection area will appear that allows you to select and buy products from these partners.